FraidOfWater/Exp-Image-Sorter/README.md

       I fear pushing upstream.
 I rewrote so much on my way, but I'll look into it.
       Maybe this should be moved as a new branch of author's original instead?
+      Or perhaps it is best as a separate fork altogether.

 # Sorts images into destinations #
 This fork is a hobby, it adds new features and other tweaks, and removes some others.
 Light experimenting with threading and optimization.
 Tried to make it very customizable!
 Now supports animations!